-***Our University Site is currently closed due to the Coronavirus outbreak and all patients are being directed to contact our main site at Porter Brook Medical centre - If you need us please call 0114 263 6100 or you can visit our website here.
-Please do not hesitate to have a look at the resources below however, as you may find something useful.***
+***Our University Site is currently closed to walk in patients but we are now working from the Student Health Site so If you need us, please call 0114 225 2134.
+Please do not hesitate to have a look at the resources below as you may find something useful.***

 Coronavirus – Tool kit and updates

 We would like to thank everyone for following the advice of the government by Isolating where necessary and ensuring the safety of yourself and others.
 This has positive benefits for the NHS as a whole and ensures that for as long as we can the care and services we offer can continue.

 That being said, Isolation can have its own challenges and we would like to offer as much help as we can – directly and through our network.
 Below is information that many will find helpful during this time and links to services you are encouraged to use.

 Closed the doors to the public – This action was taken a few weeks ago to limit the potential infection that people coming to the surgery may bring.
 Don’t worry though there are still staff inside!
 We are now working to a telephone only consultation system where if you contact us you will be dealt with firstly over the phone and if the Dr decides that it is important you are seen you may be invited to a face to face appointment.